byuids-resumes/compton_resume/docs/index.md

 ### Relevant Courses
 - Biology I, Biology II
 - Genetics, Cell and Molecular Biology
--Bioinformatics
+- Bioinformatics
--Intermediate Statistics in R programming -Experimental Design in R programming
+- Intermediate Statistics in R programming
+- Experimental Design in R programming
--Intro to databases, Database design and development (both in MySQL) -Intro to programming, Programminng with functions (both in python)
+- Intro to databases, Database design and development (both in MySQL)
+- Intro to programming, Programminng with functions (both in python)